De coherence for a heavy particle interacting with a light one: new analysis and numerics: Numerical asymptotic resolution of the two-body Schr odinger system

-Physically, the density matrix ``before collision'' $\rho_0^M$ or, equivalently, the initial wave function \eqref{initwf}, describes a state consisting of a quantum superposition of two localized bumps centred respectively at $\pm X_0$ and moving against each other with relative speed $2 p_H /M$, as illustrated in the left plot of Figure \ref{Init}.
+Physically, the density matrix ``before the collision'' $\rho_0^M$ or, equivalently, the initial wave function \eqref{initwf}, describes a state consisting of a quantum superposition of two localized bumps centred respectively at $\pm X_0$ and moving against each other with relative speed $2 p_H /M$, as illustrated in the left plot of Figure \ref{Init}.
 If no light particle or, more generally, no interaction is present, then one should use $\rho_0^M (X,X')$ as initial data in \eqref{matrixlim}.
 Thus, at time $M X_0 / p_H$ the non-diagonal terms in \eqref{rhoinitapp} give rise to an interference pattern, shown in the right plot of Figure \ref{Init}.
 The emergence of interference is due to the non-diagonal terms in \eqref{rhoinitapp}.
-On the other hand, due to the collision, instead of $\rho_0^M (X,X')$ the initial data in \eqref{matrixlim} is $\rho_0^{M,a} (X,X') = I_\chi (X,X')\rho_0^M (X,X')$.
-We will show in Section \ref{53} that the presence of the factor $I_\chi$ makes the interference to be damped.
+On the other hand, due to the collision, the initial data in \eqref{matrixlim} is is replaced by $\rho_0^{M,a} (X,X') = I_\chi (X,X')\rho_0^M (X,X')$.
+We will show in Section \ref{53} that the presence of the factor $I_\chi$ dampens the interference.